 - Software Engineer

 Often computer scientists simply work under the title of a software engineer.
-Software engineers perform a plethora of tasks ranging from developing custom operating systems and softwares to programming robots to perform backflips.
+They perform a plethora of tasks ranging from developing custom operating systems and softwares to programming robots for performing backflips.
 SpaceX hires ace software engineers to program the onboard computers on the Falcon 9 rocket.
 Tesla’s software engineers made autonomous vehicles a reality by developing powerful onboard computers to predict real-life situations.
-Software engineers are also responsible for the backbone of a company’s digital infrastructure and are responsible for testing and debugging applications, working closely with cross-functional teams.
+Software engineers are also responsible for the backbone of a company’s digital infrastructure.
+They also test and debug applications, working closely with cross-functional teams.

 Skills Required: Java, C++, Python, Ruby